aaronpk/oauth-client-id-prefix/draft-parecki-oauth-client-id-prefix.md

 Authorization servers that publish Authorization Server Metadata ({{RFC8414}}) MUST include the following properties to indicate support for client ID prefixes as described in this specification.

 `client_id_prefixes_supported`:
 : REQUIRED.
-A JSON array of strings indicating the clients ID prefixes supported by this authorization server.
+A JSON array of strings indicating the registered client ID prefixes supported by this authorization server.

 # Security Considerations